DCAN-Labs/cdni-brain/docs/dcm2bids.md

     * The `criteria` section is used to match unique identifiers in the sidecar files with values entered in the section. `SeriesDescription` will find any file that contains the specified value.
 In this example, `SeriesDescription` is looking for any file that contains the characters T2 somewhere in the file name.
 It is also looking for `EchoTime` fields with a value of 0.1.

     * The `sidecarChanges` field is optional and it will change or add any information in the sidecar file.
 In this example, the field `ProtocolName` with the value of T2 is being adjusted in the sidecar.
+    * To view these fields in the DICOM metadata, you can use `dcmdump` on any .dcm file (on MSI, first `module load dcmtk`)

 12. Commands used to convert files from DICOMs to NIfTIs: